Jaya-Weera/Laptop-Custom-Hotkeys-for-Volume-Brightness-Ctrl-Arrow-Key-Shortcuts-/README.md

 Brightness control may not work if your device uses custom GPU drivers that disable WMI access.

+⚡ Compiling to EXE (Optional)

+If you want a standalone executable:

+ahk2exe /in src/laptop-hotkeys.ahk /out build/laptop-hotkeys.exe /icon assets/hotkey.ico

+GitHub Actions can also automatically compile the .exe on every tagged release.
 📜 License
 This project is licensed under the MIT License — free to use, modify, and distribute.
 See the LICENSE file for details.